All Episodes

 Because they're in the back pocket of the Democratic Party.

-We have a country to save, and this is very basic to me.
+And this is very basic to me.

-As a lifelong Democrat, as a person who's a civil rights attorney who sued police officers, I am sick and tired of the murdering of children, young and old, regardless of color.
+As a lifelong Democrat, as a person who's a civil rights attorney, who sued police officers, I am sick and tired of the murdering of children, young and old, regardless of color.

 I'll extend my hand to you, what Sean's talking about.